 No, actually, I don’t know.
 Animals are not made in God’s image like men and women are.
 They are fallen by extension of man’s disobedience, not by their own sin, so they are not spoken of in the Scriptures in terms of needing salvation.
 Jesus did not die for our pets in the same way he died for us.
 Animals do not have souls in the same sense humans do.
 So whether our specific pets will be present in the age to come, we cannot say with any certainty.
 But it does seem that we can say there will be animals in the age to come, because God is planning to restore creation, and that includes animals.
 If by one man’s disobedience came the curse upon the animal kingdom, then by the sinless obedience of Christ comes the animal kingdom’s blessing.

 So to consider what God does with our pets is no little matter.
 If our pets are so important to us, why could we assume God has not embedded importance in every “little thing” under heaven?
 He’s embedded importance in everything.

-(excerpted from Jared C. Wilson's new book, The Story of Everything: How You, Your Pets, and the Swiss Alps Fit Into God's Plan for the World)
+(excerpted from the book The Story of Everything: How You, Your Pets, and the Swiss Alps Fit Into God's Plan for the World)